Product portfolio

 Integrated electrolysis systems with a rated output of 5 MW or more.

-Power-to-gas plants convert surplus renewable electricity into hydrogen or synthetic natural gas, which can be stored and used in various sectors.
+Power-to-gas plants convert surplus electricity from renewable energies into hydrogen or synthetic natural gas, which can be stored and used in various sectors.
 This process helps to stabilize the electricity grids and enables energy to be stored.

 Power-to-liquid goes one step further by converting the hydrogen produced into liquid fuels.
 These can be used in conventional combustion engines, which builds a bridge to the decarbonization of the transport sector.